Field Trips and Outreach

 Murals and Illusions

-Grades 4 - 6 - Art
+Grades 4 - 6 - The Arts

-We will take your class on an exploration of the recently revealed 100 year old trompe l'oeil murals and friezes at McDougall Cottage.
-Students will compare and contrast historic mural art with modern examples of optical illusion mural, street and body art, and then try their hand at creating their own ‘trick of the eye’ art piece.
+We will take your class on an exploration of the recently revealed 100-year-old trompe l'oeil murals and friezes at McDougall Cottage.
+Students will compare and contrast historic mural art with modern examples of optical illusion mural, street, and body art, and then try their hand at creating their own ‘trick of the eye’ art piece.

 1 hour in-person outreach OR virtual program